netdata/netdata/src/web/server/README.md

 2. Use reasonable `[web].web server max sockets` (e.g default)
 3. Don't use all your CPU cores for Netdata (lower `[web].web server threads`)
 4. Run the `netdata` process with a low process scheduling priority (the default is the lowest)
-5. If possible, proxy Netdata via a full featured web server (Nginx, Apache, etc)
+5. If possible, proxy Netdata via a full-featured web server (Nginx, Apache, etc.)

 ## Examples